chagall04/personal-expenses-tracker/README.md

-1. Project Title

 # Personal Expense Tracker

-2. Description
+Description

 This project is a desktop application designed to help users efficiently manage their day-to-day spending.
 It allows users to add, edit, and delete expense records, which are saved permanently to a file.
 Upon launching, the application loads all saved data into a user-friendly graphical interface for easy management.

-3. Key Features
+Key Features

 Manage Expenses: Add, edit, and delete individual expense records, each with a date, category, amount, description, and payment method.

 Data Persistence: All expense data is permanently stored in a local file, ensuring your records are saved between sessions.